sillyjason/auto_data_aggregation/README.md

 ## Service Level Check

-Let's run some queries to see when exactly are our Eventing timers fired.
+Let's run some queries to see when exactly are our Eventing timers fired, and hence, get some insights of when the output would be available.

 <br>

 Stay on **Query** tab, and let's fire the following.
-Yes, Couchbase is a NoSQL database that supports SQL.
 ```
 select start_time_fmt, trigger_time_fmt
 from `main`.`aggregation`.`m_rt_all`